Eloy Jiménez Player Props: White Sox vs. Rangers

 Eloy Jiménez At The Plate

-- Jimenez has seven doubles, eight home runs and 12 walks while batting .252.
+- Jimenez is batting .251 with seven doubles, nine home runs and 12 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.